 At Wild About our Woods Woodland Camp we aim to provide children with direct experiences with nature, where they spend prolonged time outside, allowing them to interact in a hands-on way and be supported by trained professionals who have child development and environmental education at their heart.
 Our sessions are based on Forest School principles which builds on a child’s innate motivation and positive attitude to learning, offering them the opportunities to take risks, make choices and initiate their own play and learning.
 More information on Forest School and the benefits of it can be found in the 'Info for parents' section....

 Experienced Forest School Leaders will lead the sessions.
-We are keen to have a low adult:child ratio so three members of staff will run the scheme if 16 children have signed up.
+We are keen to have a low adult:child ratio so three/Four members of staff will run the scheme if 16 children have signed up.
 All staff will work within WAW’s policies and procedures and hold a current DBS.
 Two have paediatric outdoor first aid training and we have public liability insurance covering our work for £5 million.

 Janine Young - Holiday Club Team Leader